identity-com/idv-builder/README.md

 The Idv will keep running after the tests finish executing.
 To stop Idv, run `docker-compose down`;

+## Manual Tests

+The Idv-builder can be manually tested using [Insomnia](https://insomnia.rest/) API client.
+Import the workspace from _test/manual/idvBuilderInsomnia.json_ into Insomnia and run the requests against a local running application.

 ## Deploy to Kubernetes

 1. Contact identity.com for access to the IDV Toolkit ECR repository